studyingChristianity/symbols/endorphins.md

 ### ⚖️ **4.
 Connection to opioids**

 * Opioid drugs **mimic** endorphins but act more strongly and for longer periods.
-* The brain can become **less responsive to natural endorphins** after frequent opioid use — which contributes to tolerance and dependence.
+* <ins>The brain can become **less responsive to natural endorphins** after frequent opioid use — which contributes to tolerance and dependence.</ins>